loilo/rx/README.md

 This package exposes a nice `rx` template tag.
 It's

 - **tiny** — less than 450 bytes minified & gzipped, no dependencies
-- **typed** — written in TypeScript, so your IDE can provide type hints 🎉
+- **typed** — written in TypeScript, so our IDE can provide type hints 🎉
 - **fun** — to the extent that regular expressions can be fun

 ## Installation